 Please note: Because of the type of firing, called “Reduction” firing, there may be some variation in glaze results and shades within each design and between firings, particularly with the famous Japanese Tenmoku.
 This natural variation is what makes reduction firing so appealing.

 Copper red is one of the most difficult glazes to perfect – this one took two years and ten test-firings!
 The copper glaze is thickly applied over the standard satin dolomite glaze.
-It most usually manifests as a raspberry red but can also produce bright blue patches and mottled red-blue speckle.
+It most usually manifests as a raspberry red but can also produce turquoise blue patches and mottled red-blue speckle.
 Click on image to see more Copper Red.